Animation Addons

 You Did It

+You’ve successfully activated and set up the Sticky Elements extension!
 Whether you’re making storytelling sections, sticky headers, or interactive visuals, Sticky Elements helps you build scroll-based effects that improve your website’s design.

 Additionally, if you have any questions or need a hand, feel free to reach out to our support team—we’re always here to help.